Hakone Tozan Line: Signal stops

 There are three signal stops on the Hakone Tozan Line in addition to the regular passenger stations.
-All of them have a siding track and two of them have switchbacks.
+All of them have a passing loop and two of them have switchbacks.

-Deyama Switchback
+Deyama switchback

 Signal stop with a switchback.
-234 m AMSL.
+Located at 234 m above mean sea level (AMSL).
+Coordinates:

-Kami-Ōhiradai Switchback
+Kami-Ōhiradai switchback

 Signal stop with a switchback near Ōhiradai station which also has a switchback.
-359 m AMSL.
+Located at 359 m AMSL.
+Coordinates:

-Sennindai Signal Stop
+Sennindai signal stop

 Signal stop without a switchback.
-410 m AMSL.
+Located at 410 m AMSL.
+Coordinates: